New York, both the city and the state, remains one of the most densely populated areas in the United States.

 Internal migration reveals a shift from urban centers to suburban counties.

-Many New York City residents moved to 12 suburban counties, reflecting changes in lifestyle preferences and housing affordability.
+Many New York City residents moved to 12 suburban counties, in New Jersey rose 76 percent to more than 35,000 in 2020.

 For example, in 2020, data indicated a higher rate of intrastate moves compared to previous years.